skyler-chan/deep-learning-journey/chapter1_notes.md

 1. Main site: https://course.fast.ai/Lessons/lesson1.html#resources
 2. Video: https://www.youtube.com/watch?v=8SF_h3xF3cE

+Summary of Chapter 1 (according to ChatGPT):

+Chapter 1 of the Fast AI Practical Deep Learning course introduces the concept of deep learning and how it can be applied to various fields such as computer vision, natural language processing, and speech recognition.
+The chapter covers the basics of neural networks, including how they are composed of layers of interconnected nodes and how they can be trained using large amounts of data and an optimization algorithm.
+The chapter also introduces the concept of overfitting, which is when a model performs well on the training data but poorly on new, unseen data, and ways to prevent it such as using regularization techniques.
+Finally, the chapter provides an overview of the tools and libraries that will be used in the course, including Python, PyTorch, and Jupyter notebooks.

 # Why Deep Learning - Use Cases

 - Natural language processing (NLP):: Answering questions; speech recognition; summarizing documents; classifying documents; finding names, dates, etc. in documents; searching for articles mentioning a concept